Large furnace riveted and welded components

 Dimensional Inspection

-Check whether overall structural dimensions and key part dimensions meet drawing requirements.
+Check whether the overall structural dimensions and key component dimensions meet the drawing requirements.

-Large furnace bodies vary greatly in weight, mainly depending on size, refractory thickness, and material grade:
+Large furnace bodies vary significantly in weight, primarily depending on their size, the thickness of the refractory materials, and the material grade.

 Furnace Type